 I hurried over and pulled him from the water and mud.
 When I stood again, my head swam, not from exertion but an overwhelming sense of sorrow.
 And the promise of more yet to come.

 I sat a moment, the wet earth quickly soaking into my overalls.
 I studied the man as he lay there, silent-like.
-I’d been part of enough police matters to know I shouldn’t move him any farther, but that creek was doing its damnedest to suck the life right outta him.
+I’d been part of enough police matters to know I shouldn’t move him any farther, but that creek was doing its best to suck the life right outta him.
 Something tugged at me to get him away from there—somewhere dry and warm.
 And safe.

 He wasn’t a big man, maybe five foot nine or ten, but dead weight felt twicet as heavy as regular.
 I ran to the house—up a slow rise and across a couple of acres—and got my wheelbarrow.
 I would’ve driven the truck, but it can’t get down that far.
 (Well, it can get down that far; it just can’t get back up).
 Besides, I’d never’ve been able to lift the man into its bed without doing him even more harm.